maubanel/UE5-Hello-World/remove-player/README.md

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

+In Unreal you can take any existing actor and turn it into a **Blueprint** that you can reuse or add extra logitc that doesn't exist in the current actor.
+This can be done in the **Details** panel.

 Now we want to make a blueprint to add logic to it so that it rotates around its center.
 Click on the <kbd>Blueprint / Add Script</kbd> button and call it `BP_CameraActor`.
 In the ***Creaet Blueprint from Selection** menu leave the defaults and press the <kbd>Select</kbd>button.
 Add it to the **Content | LearningKit Games | Blueprints | Game Framework** folder."